Custom dashboards for Accessibility Testing

 -

-Dashboard Accessibility Score: Presents an overall accessibility score of the digital asset selected during creation of dashboard.
+Dashboard Accessibility Score: Presents an overall accessibility score of the digital asset selected during dashboard creation.
 You can view a detailed list of passed and failed rule instances according to their severity.
 Note that if the same rule is violated at many instances, each violation is counted separately.
 You can click on a severity level to view the list of violations and dive deeper.

 -